We provide a wide range of legal services to individuals through our specialist teams of solicitors across our offices.

 When an existing lease comes to an end there are essentially two options available to the landlord.
 The landlord may either ask the tenant to leave or offer the tenant a new tenancy.
 Whether the existing tenancy is contracted outside or contracted inside the provisions of the Landlord and Tenant Act 1954 (1954 Act) will impact on the options open to the landlord.

-A tenancy which is contracted outside of the 1954 Act has no statutory right to remain or renew their lease.
+A tenant with a tenancy which is contracted outside of the 1954 Act has no statutory right to remain or renew their lease.
 Such tenancies require the tenant to leave on the end date of the tenancy.
 With a contracted out tenancy a landlord need not give any reason for asking the premises to be returned.
 The tenant is not entitled to any compensation, and the tenant cannot challenge the landlord’s decision.
 There is no requirement to give notice to end the tenancy but good practice dictates that the landlord gives 3-6 months’ notice to make the exit easier.

-By contrast, a tenancy which is ‘contracted inside’ the 1954 Act gives the tenant certain statutory rights to remain on the premises and renew their lease in certain circumstances.
+By contrast, a tenant with a tenancy which is ‘contracted inside’ the 1954 Act gives the tenant certain statutory rights to remain on the premises and renew their lease in certain circumstances.
 The landlord can refuse to renew a tenancy inside the act on limited grounds.
 These limited grounds are known as the s.30 grounds and include:

 If one of the s.30 grounds exists the landlord can serve a notice refusing to renew the tenancy.
 However, some of those grounds trigger a compensatory payment to the tenant.